phpro/grumphp/doc/tasks/security_checker.md

 parameters:
     tasks:
         securitychecker:
-            lockfile: ~
+            lockfile: ./composer.lock
             format: ~
             end_point: ~
             timeout: ~
+            run_always: false
 ```

 **lockfile**

-*Default: null*
+*Default: ./composer.lock*

 If your `composer.lock` file is located in an exotic location, you can specify the location with this option.
-This option is set to `null` by default.
-This means that the command will try to load a `composer.lock` file in the current directory.
+By default, the task will try to load a `composer.lock` file in the current directory.

 **format**